prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 The fields are the topic number, an unused column, a tweet id, the rank of the tweet defined by the run, the score of the tweet by your system, and the identifier for the run (the "run tag").

-Note that system output will be evaluated using `trec_eval` to compute the various metrics: `trec_eval` uses the score as the definitive ranking key.
+System output will be evaluated using `trec_eval` to compute the various metrics: `trec_eval` uses the score as the definitive ranking key.
 That is, if there are tied scores the program will break those ties arbitrarily, ignoring the rank field.

 ### 4. Tweet Timeline Generation Task